 Through location-specific architectural history preparation and travel to overseas locations, this course introduces the student to architectural design philosophies and construction systems that have developed throughout the ages.
-Each year, the destination cycles through locations such as Spain, England, Italy, Germany, and Greece.

-1 hour of seminar per week for four weeks, 10 days of foreign travel
+The destination cycles through locations such as Spain, England, Italy, Germany, and Greece.
+1 hour of seminar per week for four weeks, 10 days of foreign travel Prerequisite: ENG 1061 [Course fee: TBD]